Stuart Forster reviews a stay at the Doctor’s House Inn and Spa at Green’s Harbour in Newfoundland and Labrador, Canada.

 With a carved, four-poster bed, dark wood flooring and framed pictures of plant species, along with the taxonomical names, it made a positive impression on me.

-Like all of the rooms, it is individually furnished and has a tea and coffee maker in the room.
+Like all of the rooms, it is individually furnished and has a tea and coffee maker.

 I grabbed a book, about the photography of Yousuf Karsh, from the bookshelves in the hallway and spent time reading on the sofa on the decking by my room.